 Don't you love that English cottage look ivy gives to a house when it climbing up the wall?
 But who has the time to manicure it and keep it looking neat and finished?
 Well, here are few tips on how to manicure ivy getting a little bit of that English cottage look without spending hours trimming it.

 Ivy is a lovely evergreen vine and that doesn't take much time to grow.
 It is remarkable in that it can thrive in full sun, partial shade or even full shade as long as it has well-drained soil.
 Selecting an ivy is fun but keeping it under control can be a chore.
+Anyone familiar with gardening know that new shoots can seem to grow overnight.
 After years of taking care of our creeping ivy on our mailbox, I have finally come up with a quick way on how to manicure ivy the fast and easy way.

 How to Manicure Ivy